indigo-dc/synergy-doc/doc/admin.md

 ### Configure Controller to use Synergy
- In _/etc/nova/_ create a _nova-conductor.conf_ file.
-Edit _/etc/nova/nova-conductor.conf_ file and add the following to it:
+ In _/etc/nova/_ create a _nova-api.conf_ file.
+Edit _/etc/nova/nova-api.conf_ file and add the following to it:

 ```